Doug Hogeboom, Board Chair

-Brian Hogan, Board Chair
+Brian Hogan, Past Chair

 He hopes Providence Village becomes a community that not only provides support for the vulnerable, the elderly and those suffering from mental illness, but will also be a safe place where people can feel hope and a sense of belonging.